Celsius (NASDAQ:CELH) Price Target Cut to $85.00

-Celsius (NASDAQ:CELH – Get Free Report) had its price target reduced by equities researchers at Stifel Nicolaus from $95.00 to $85.00 in a report released on Wednesday, Benzinga reports.
-The firm currently has a “buy” rating on the stock.
-Stifel Nicolaus’ price target suggests a potential upside of 29.14% from the company’s previous close.
+Celsius (NASDAQ:CELH – Get Free Report) had its price target lowered by equities research analysts at TD Cowen from $95.00 to $85.00 in a report issued on Thursday, Benzinga reports.
+The firm presently has a “buy” rating on the stock.
+TD Cowen’s price target points to a potential upside of 41.76% from the company’s current price.

-A number of other brokerages have also recently issued reports on CELH.
-Maxim Group raised their target price on shares of Celsius from $100.00 to $110.00 and gave the stock a “buy” rating in a report on Monday, April 1st.
-Wedbush reissued an “outperform” rating and issued a $100.00 target price on shares of Celsius in a report on Friday, May 3rd.
-Morgan Stanley cut their target price on shares of Celsius from $75.00 to $68.00 and set an “equal weight” rating on the stock in a report on Wednesday.
-Jefferies Financial Group raised their target price on shares of Celsius from $98.00 to $105.00 and gave the stock a “buy” rating in a report on Monday, March 18th.
-Finally, Roth Mkm raised their target price on shares of Celsius from $90.00 to $105.00 and gave the stock a “buy” rating in a report on Thursday, March 14th.
-Two research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the stock.
-Based on data from MarketBeat, the company has a consensus rating of “Moderate Buy” and a consensus price target of $89.28.
+Several other equities analysts have also issued reports on the stock.
+Wedbush decreased their price target on shares of Celsius from $85.00 to $83.00 and set an “outperform” rating for the company in a report on Wednesday.
+Piper Sandler raised their price target on Celsius from $76.00 to $90.00 and gave the stock an “overweight” rating in a research report on Friday, March 1st.
+Jefferies Financial Group decreased their price objective on Celsius from $104.00 to $98.00 and set a “buy” rating for the company in a research report on Thursday.
+Stifel Europe raised their target price on shares of Celsius from $90.00 to $95.00 and gave the stock a “buy” rating in a report on Monday, March 18th.
+Finally, Maxim Group lifted their price target on shares of Celsius from $100.00 to $110.00 and gave the company a “buy” rating in a research note on Monday, April 1st.
+Two equities research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the stock.
+According to data from MarketBeat, Celsius presently has a consensus rating of “Moderate Buy” and a consensus price target of $87.56.

 Celsius Stock Performance

-Celsius (NASDAQ:CELH – Get Free Report) last issued its earnings results on Tuesday, May 7th.
-The company reported $0.27 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.20 by $0.07.
+Celsius (NASDAQ:CELH – Get Free Report) last posted its quarterly earnings results on Tuesday, May 7th.
+The company reported $0.27 earnings per share for the quarter, topping analysts’ consensus estimates of $0.20 by $0.07.
 Celsius had a net margin of 18.63% and a return on equity of 111.29%.
-The firm had revenue of $355.70 million for the quarter, compared to analysts’ expectations of $390.37 million.
-During the same quarter last year, the company posted $0.13 earnings per share.
-Celsius’s revenue was up 36.9% on a year-over-year basis.
-As a group, research analysts forecast that Celsius will post 1.11 EPS for the current year.
+The business had revenue of $355.70 million during the quarter, compared to the consensus estimate of $390.37 million.
+During the same period in the previous year, the firm posted $0.13 earnings per share.
+Celsius’s revenue for the quarter was up 36.9% compared to the same quarter last year.
+As a group, research analysts forecast that Celsius will post 1.1 EPS for the current year.

 Institutional Trading of Celsius

-A number of large investors have recently added to or reduced their stakes in the business.
-Vanguard Group Inc. boosted its holdings in Celsius by 18.7% during the first quarter.
-Vanguard Group Inc. now owns 16,313,762 shares of the company’s stock worth $1,352,737,000 after buying an additional 2,567,290 shares in the last quarter.
-Capital International Investors boosted its stake in Celsius by 50.6% in the 1st quarter.
-Capital International Investors now owns 3,966,194 shares of the company’s stock worth $328,877,000 after purchasing an additional 1,333,217 shares during the period.
-Wellington Management Group LLP boosted its stake in Celsius by 212.2% in the 4th quarter.
-Wellington Management Group LLP now owns 3,393,586 shares of the company’s stock worth $185,018,000 after purchasing an additional 2,306,598 shares during the period.
-Eagle Asset Management Inc. boosted its stake in Celsius by 188.8% in the 4th quarter.
-Eagle Asset Management Inc. now owns 2,958,771 shares of the company’s stock worth $161,312,000 after purchasing an additional 1,934,400 shares during the period.
-Finally, Price T Rowe Associates Inc. MD boosted its stake in Celsius by 0.3% in the 1st quarter.
-Price T Rowe Associates Inc. MD now owns 2,802,264 shares of the company’s stock worth $232,365,000 after purchasing an additional 9,054 shares during the period.
-60.95% of the stock is currently owned by institutional investors.
+A number of institutional investors and hedge funds have recently made changes to their positions in the company.
+Vanguard Group Inc. lifted its holdings in shares of Celsius by 18.7% in the first quarter.
+Vanguard Group Inc. now owns 16,313,762 shares of the company’s stock worth $1,352,737,000 after acquiring an additional 2,567,290 shares during the last quarter.
+Capital International Investors boosted its position in Celsius by 50.6% in the first quarter.
+Capital International Investors now owns 3,966,194 shares of the company’s stock valued at $328,877,000 after buying an additional 1,333,217 shares in the last quarter.
+Wellington Management Group LLP boosted its position in Celsius by 212.2% in the fourth quarter.
+Wellington Management Group LLP now owns 3,393,586 shares of the company’s stock valued at $185,018,000 after buying an additional 2,306,598 shares in the last quarter.
+Eagle Asset Management Inc. grew its stake in shares of Celsius by 188.8% during the fourth quarter.
+Eagle Asset Management Inc. now owns 2,958,771 shares of the company’s stock worth $161,312,000 after buying an additional 1,934,400 shares during the last quarter.
+Finally, Price T Rowe Associates Inc. MD increased its holdings in shares of Celsius by 0.3% during the first quarter.
+Price T Rowe Associates Inc. MD now owns 2,802,264 shares of the company’s stock worth $232,365,000 after buying an additional 9,054 shares in the last quarter.
+Institutional investors own 60.95% of the company’s stock.

 About Celsius